PandoraMedia/hydra/hydra-android-gradle-plugin/README.md

         google()
     }
     dependencies {
-        // If you are using Android Gradle Plug-in < 3.4, change the below versions to 1.7.5 classpath 'com.pandora.hydra:hydra-android-gradle-plugin:2.0.0'
+        // If you are using Android Gradle Plug-in < 3.4, change the below version to 1.7.+ classpath 'com.pandora.hydra:hydra-android-gradle-plugin:2.0.+'
-        classpath "com.pandora.hydra:hydra-gradle-plugin:2.0.0"
     }
 }
 ```